Organ & Choral Scholarships

 Scholarships are primarily intended for school pupils in years 10 to 13 or undergraduate students, and are suitable for those hoping to apply for Music Scholarships in further education or those (of any age) who are planning to enter the music profession.

 Our Choral Scholars have been equally successful.
-Recent examples include
+Recent examples include scholars who

 Choral scholarships and organ scholarships

 (values depending upon the number and quality of applicants)

 - All Scholars receive general music coaching, and help with preparation for university music scholarship examinations, or music college entrance examinations, if required.

 - Choral Scholars will also receive free vocal tuition leading to National Chorister Awards and, in addition to the scholarship, receive standard fees for weddings and funerals.
 (Singers who are also organists may be given free use of the organ).